M4 Sherman

-When the M4 tank went into combat in North Africa with the British Army at the Second Battle of El Alamein in late 1942, it increased the advantage of Allied armor over Axis armor and was superior to the lighter German and Italian tank designs.
-For this reason, the US Army believed that the M4 would be adequate to win the war, and relatively little pressure was initially applied for further tank development.
-Logistical and transport restrictions, such as limitations imposed by roads, ports, and bridges, also complicated the introduction of a more capable but heavier tank.
-(Note: An Army Ground Forces policy statement of November 1943 concluded "The recommendation of a limited proportion of tanks carrying a 90 mm gun is not concurred in for the following reasons: The M4 tank has been hailed widely as the best tank of the battlefield today ...
-There appears to be no fear on the part of our forces of the German Mark VI (Tiger) tank.
-There can be no basis for the T26 tank other than the conception of a tank vs.-tank duel-which is believed to be unsound and unnecessary.")
-Tank destroyer battalions using vehicles built on the M4 hull and chassis, but with open-topped turrets and more potent high-velocity guns, also entered widespread use in the Allied armies.
-Even by 1944, most M4 Shermans kept their dual-purpose 75 mm gun.
-By then, the M4 was inferior in firepower and armor to increasing numbers of German upgraded medium tanks and heavy tanks but was able to fight on with the help of considerable numerical superiority, greater mechanical reliability, better logistical support, and support from growing numbers of fighter-bombers and artillery pieces.
+When the M4 tank first went into combat in North Africa with the British Army at the Second Battle of El Alamein in late 1942, it increased the advantage of Allied armor over Axis armor and was superior to the lighter German and Italian tank designs.
+Its 75 mm gun and better armor provided an edge over the tanks fielded by Nazi Germany at this time, though by 1944 the M4 was inferior in firepower and armor compared to the increasing numbers of German upgraded medium tanks and heavy tanks (most M4 Shermans kept their dual-purpose 75 mm gun into 1944.) but was able to fight on with the help of considerable numerical superiority, greater mechanical reliability, better logistical support, and fire support from growing numbers of fighter-bombers and artillery pieces.
 Later in the war, a more effective armor-piercing gun, the 76 mm gun M1, was incorporated into production vehicles.
 To increase the effectiveness of the Sherman against enemy tanks, the British refitted some Shermans with a 76.2 mm Ordnance QF 17-pounder gun (as the Sherman Firefly).

-The relative ease of production allowed large numbers of the M4 to be manufactured, and significant investment in tank recovery and repair units allowed disabled vehicles to be repaired and returned to service quickly.
-These factors combined to give the Allies numerical superiority in most battles, and many infantry divisions were provided with M4s and tank destroyers.
-By 1944, a typical U.S. infantry division had attached for armor support an M4 Sherman battalion, a tank destroyer battalion, or both.
+The M4 Sherman was instrumental in the success of several Allied offensives, particularly after 1942, when the Allies began to gain momentum following the Allied landings in North Africa (Operation Torch) and the subsequent campaigns in Italy and France.

+The ability to produce the Sherman in large numbers, combined with its operational flexibility and effectiveness, made it a key component of the Allied war effort.
+The Sherman's role as the backbone of U.S. armored forces in World War II cemented its legacy as one of the most influential tank designs of the 20th century despite its limitations, such as thinner armor compared to German heavy and medium tanks like the Tiger and Panther.

-After World War II, the Sherman, particularly the many improved and upgraded versions, continued to see combat service in many conflicts around the world, including the UN Command forces in the Korean War, with Israel in the Arab–Israeli wars, briefly with South Vietnam in the Vietnam War, and on both sides of the Indo-Pakistani War of 1965.
+After World War II, the M4 Sherman, particularly the many improved and upgraded versions, continued to see combat service in many conflicts around the world, including the UN Command forces in the Korean War, with Israel in the Arab–Israeli wars, briefly with South Vietnam in the Vietnam War, and on both sides of the Indo-Pakistani War of 1965.
+In US service, the M4 was replaced by the heavier M26 Pershing and M46 Patton.